msavin/Mongol-meteor-explore-minimongo-devtools/README.md

 FAQ
 ---
-<strong>Does Mongol require insecure to work?</strong> No, Mongol has special set of Method's that allow it to interact with the database without disrupting your application permissions.
+<strong>Does Mongol require insecure to work?</strong> No, Mongol has special set of Methods that allow it to interact with the database without disrupting your application permissions.
 Check them out in `./server`.

 <strong>Is there a security risk to using Mongol?</strong> Since Mongol is marked as a `debugOnly` package, Meteor's build tool will automatically remove it when you build your app for production.